oldpride/plant/plants.md

 柔枝莠竹 - Japanese stiltgrass (Microstegium vimineum),
-        also known as Asian stiltgrass, chinese packing grass. leaves bottom seems to taste find.
+        also known as Asian stiltgrass, chinese packing grass. leaves bottom seems to taste fine.

 2024/08/10
 艾草 - mugwort
+    leaves and seeds are edible.
+    very bitter.
+    taste better when mixed with chili peppers.
+    todo: boil to remove bitterness.

 加拿大一枝黄花 - canadian goldenrod

 2024/08/16
 羊耳草- lamb's ear
     suggested cooking: battered and then fried.
-    I tried to stir fry it; bad texture.
+    I tried to stir fry it; bad texture, hard to chew. suggested way to eat is to wrap in flour and fry - not healthy then.

 2024/08/17
 光头稗 - Jungle rice
     Echinochloa colona
     young plant and shoots can be eaten.
-I tried. test a litte sweet. seeds can be cooked whole, roasted, or boiled, or popped like popcorn.:w
+I tried. test a litte sweet. seeds can be cooked whole, roasted, or boiled, or popped like popcorn

 todo